Institute for Innovations in Medical Education Programs & Divisions

 - data visualization and dashboards

-- self-service analytics
+- self-service business intelligence

 - integration of clinical and education data